ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 * FluentValidation is registered to define validation rules in Swagger/OpenAPI schema

 # Give a star
-:star: If you enjoy this project, or are using this project to start your exciting new project, please give it a star.
-Thanks! :star:
+:star: If you enjoy this project, or are using this project to start your exciting new project, or are just forking it to play, please give it a star.
+Much appreciated! :star:

 # Goals
 The primary goal of the project is to provide a basic solution structure for anyone who is building a new ASP.NET Core web or API project using Cosmos DB.